Skip to main content

 What to Know About Tree Service in Los Altos

 Los Altos protects a significant tree canopy through one of the stricter ordinances in Santa Clara County.
-The 2024 update lowered the protection threshold to 12 inches DBH (and 10 inches for native species), meaning more trees require permits.
+The 2024 update lowered the protection threshold to 12 inches trunk diameter (and 10 inches for native species), meaning more trees require permits.
 Any removal requires a Conditional Use Permit, an ISA Certified Arborist report, and a replacement plan based on canopy-equivalence standards—typically 24-inch box trees.
 The permitting process takes 4–6 weeks.
 Penalties for unauthorized removal are substantial: fines plus mandatory replacement at triple canopy value, potentially costing $5,000–$15,000+ per tree.
 Los Altos homeowners should engage a qualified tree service early and coordinate closely with the Planning Department.
 The ordinance reflects the city's commitment to urban forest preservation while allowing removal when trees pose genuine health or safety risks.
 Los Altos' elevated terrain and Foothill proximity create unique species composition: coast redwoods in upslope neighborhoods, California oaks dominating mid-slope areas, and valley oaks in lower elevations.
 Coast redwood root rot and oak wilt are endemic pressures in established groves.
 The canopy-equivalence replacement standard is unique regionally—you must plant multiple smaller trees if a single replacement cannot achieve the removed tree's mature canopy volume, adding significant replanting costs.
 Fire risk in Woodland Acres and surrounding neighborhoods increases defensible space demand.
 Construction near protected trees requires detailed tree protection plans and arborist supervision.
 The 10-inch native species threshold is particularly restrictive, capturing young but vigorous oaks before reaching 12-inch maturity.

 Los Altos Neighborhood Tree & Risk Guide